sanskriti-ss/sandboxaq/README.md

 **Our Problem**

-Low Efficiency of current commerical solar cells - commerical maximum is usually 15-30%.
-The energies of light that most conventinal materials (e.g. silicon) can absorb does not match the energy of the solar radiation that falls upon it.
+Current commercial solar cells have incredibly low efficiency, with a commercial maximum of usually 15-30%.
+The energies of light that most conventional materials (e.g. silicon) can absorb does not match the energy of the solar radiation that falls upon it.

 It is classically difficult - as you'll soon see - to calculate ground state + excited states for larger molecules.

 VQE is a combination of classical and quantum algorithms so that it is extremely accurate, and takes much less time when compared to a pure classical algorithm.

-We set out to explore if we can we simulate more complex compounds and predict what wavelengths of solar radiation they can use?
+We are simulating compounds used for solar cells, and modelling what wavelengths of solar radiation they can store.

 **Our Solution**